garywill/linux-router/README.md

 #  Linux-router

-Share your Linux's Internet access to other devices.
+Set Linux as router in one command.
+Able to Provide Internet, or create Wifi hotspot.
+Support transparent proxy (redsocks).
+Also useful for routing VM/containers.

-The goal is to easily set/unset your Linux PC/embedded device as a gateway/hotspot/transparent proxy.
-It wraps the complicated `iptables`, `dnsmasq` etc. stuff.
-Use in one command, restore by `control-c`.
+It wraps `iptables`, `dnsmasq` etc. stuff.
+Use in one command, restore in one command or by `control-c`.

-It works on wired, wireless and virtual networks.

 ##  Features

 Basic features:

 - Create a NATed sub-network
-- Share Internet to the sub-network
+- Provide Internet
-- DHCP server
+- DHCP server and RA
 - DNS server
+- IPv6 (NAT only for now)
 - Creating Wifi hotspot:
   - Channel selecting
   - Choose encryptions: WPA2/WPA, WPA2, WPA, No encryption